pridiltal/ctv-AnomalyDetection/README.md

   - Package [rrcovHD](https://cran.r-project.org/package=rrcovHD) performs outlier
     identification using robust multivariate methods based on robust mahalanobis distances and principal component analysis.
+  - Function `dm.mahalanobis` in [DJL](https://cran.r-project.org/package=DJL)
+    package implements Mahalanobis distance measure for outlier detection.
+In addition to the basic distance measure, boxplots are provided with potential outlier(s) to give an insight into the early stage of data cleansing task.
   - Package [mrfDepth](https://cran.r-project.org/package=mrfDepth) provides tools
     to compute depth measures and implementations of related tasks such as outlier detection, data exploration and classification of